JeffCube99/GameDevelopmentWiki/docs/source/index.rst

 Welcome to the Game Development Wiki!
 =====================================

-This wiki contains all my notes about game development
+**GameDevelopmentWiki** is a wiki containing information on various topics about game development.

 .. note::